KiranKumarChilla/-Data-visualization-and-Predictive-analysis-of-Customer-retention-rate-in-bank-dataset/README.md

 The listed files include
   1. project report has detailed analysis of dataset and information related to implementation.
-  2. comparison of accuracies graph
+  2. comparison of accuracies graph.
   3.Python codes(MLProject.py includes implementation of K-means,SVM and Naive bayes,NeuralNetworks.py has implementation of neural             networks)

 => Single handedly, performed research on bank dataset to find